swalinimore/swalinimore/README.md

 # Hi, I'm Swalini Mary M

-AI Developer focused on Retrieval-Augmented and Agent-driven systems.
+AI Developer building Retrieval-Augmented and Agentic AI systems

 ---

 ## 🔹 About Me

-- I build and experiment with chatbot systems using RAG and agent-based approaches.
+I design and build intelligent document Q&A systems using RAG and agent-based workflows.

+I started with a basic PDF-based RAG chatbot and then extended it into an agentic system where the model decides whether to retrieve, refine the query, or answer.

-- I focus on solving real problems with simple, structured architectures.
+I focus on building systems that are:
-- I care about clarity, determinism, and controlled system behavior.
+- grounded in retrieved context
+- structured in behavior
+- controllable in decision-making

-- Currently exploring how much autonomy LLMs should be given within structured workflows.
+Currently exploring how to balance LLM autonomy with deterministic system design.

 ---